Pronounced: SI-pu-LOO-sel tee

 Infusion-Related Side Effects

-About 70% of the people who received sipuleucel-T in clinical trials experienced an infusion reaction.
+The infusion can cause a reaction.
 Symptoms of an infusion reaction include: fever, chills, low blood pressure, racing heart, shortness of breath, flushing, swelling of the throat or face, abdominal or back pain, nausea and vomiting.
-You will medications prior to the infusion to help prevent these reactions.
-Tell your infusion nurse immediately if you notice any of these symptoms, as the nurse may need to slow or stop the infusion or give additional medications to relieve the symptoms.
+You will receive Tylenol and diphenhydramine prior to the infusion to help prevent these reactions.
+Some patients will also receive a steroid before the infusion to prevent a reaction.
 Most patients can resume the infusion at a slower rate.
-It is possible to have a reaction up to 1 day after the infusion, so be sure to notify your healthcare provider if you experience any symptoms.
+It is possible to have a reaction up to one day after the infusion, so be sure to notify your healthcare provider if you experience any symptoms.

 Fatigue is very common during cancer treatment and is an overwhelming feeling of exhaustion that is not usually relieved by rest.
 While on cancer treatment, and for a period after, you may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
 Exercise can help combat fatigue; a simple daily walk with a friend can help.
 Talk to your healthcare team for helpful tips on dealing with this side effect.